Induced-Gravity Palatini-Like Higgs Inflation in Supergravity Confronts ACT DR6: Conclusions

 \section{Conclusions}

-We retrofitted our proposal in \cref{ighi, ighic} to obtain ample consistency with the recent ACT DR6 extending to gauge non-singlet inflaton one of the models constructed in \cref{actpal}.
-Namely, we adopted the super- and \Kaa potentials $W$ and $K$ in \eqs{whi}{ktot} which lead to the inflationary potential in \Eref{Vhi} with canonical kinetic term -- cf.~\cref{un5}.
+We retrofitted our proposal in \cref{ighi, ighic} to obtain ample consistency with the recent ACT DR6 extending one of the models constructed in \cref{actpal}.
+Namely, our model is inspired by the Palatini gravity and admits a realization within standard SUGRA adopting the super- and \Kaa potentials $W$ and $K$ in \eqs{whi}{ktot} which lead to the inflationary potential in \Eref{Vhi} with canonical kinetic term -- cf.~\cref{un5}.
 The free parameters of this potential $(\ld,M,\ck,N)$ are constrained at the vacuum of the theory imposing the IG and gauge coupling-unification conditions in \eqs{igc2}{mgut} besides the inflationary constraints in \Eref{prob}.
 The aforementioned requirements influenced via $\mgut$ in \Eref{mgut} our inflarionary scenario and via the strong decay width in \Eref{dec3} our post-inflationary scenario.

 The model naturally predicts $(\ns, r)$ values within the $1-\sigma$ margin of ACT DR6 as shown in \sFref{fig2}{b} without any tuning and constraining the allowed margin of $\mgut$ to values around the ``sweet'' spot predicted by the gauge unification within MSSM -- see \Eref{res0}.
 As a consequence, our present framework drastically reduces the allowed parameter space found for a gauge-singlet inflaton with quartic potential in \cref{actpal}.
 We also specified a post-inflationary completion, based on the extra $W$ terms in \Eref{dW} and $K_2$ in \Eref{dK}, which favors split SUSY with $\mgr\simeq(40-60)~\PeV$ and allows for baryogenesis via nTL with $\Trh$ of the order of $10~\ZeV$.
 The problems with the $\Gr$ cosmology are surpassed by arranging $\Gr$ to decay before the freeze-out of the neutralino LSP with mass $\mx\leq2~\TeV$.
 In the context of split SUSY the relevant $\mgr$ range (which is considered identical with the SUSY mass scale $\mss$) is consistent with the Higgs-boson mass discovered in LHC.